Woodworking Machines - Wood Turning Lathes

 - Use sharp, well-maintained chisels and gouges.

 - Select a speed that is appropriate for the job.
-Operate the lathe at a low speed and use a moderate cut depth to prevent splinters from flying out during roughing operations.
+Operate at speeds recommended by the manufacturer.
+Select a low speed and use a moderate cut depth to prevent splinters from flying out during roughing operations.
 The actual speed of the lathe depends on type of wood, a diameter of stock, nature of work being done and type of tool used.

 - Adjust tool rests so that they are parallel and as close as possible to the stock.
 They should also be set high enough so that tools will cut into the wood slightly above the centre of the work being turned.